Greenhouse Effect and Global Worming

 How does the Greenhouse Effect Work?

-There is the protective layer of ozone gas molecule in the atmosphere at hight between 15 km and 60 km.
-The thicket layer of ozone exists at the hight of 23 km from the surface of the earth.
-Hence the blanket of carbon dioxide exists in the lower part atomosphere.
+There is a protective layer of ozone gas molecule in the atmosphere at a height between 15 km and 60 km.
+The thicket layer of ozone exists at a height of 23 km from the surface of the earth.
+Hence the blanket of carbon dioxide exists in the lower part atmosphere.
 The harmful electromagnetic spectrum like UV-light coming from sunlight shielding or absorbing by the ozone layer but visible or infrared rays pass through the layer and fall on the earth’s surface.
 Since the infra-red spectrum has the heating effect on heating earth and various particles of earth.

 But the long wavelength of particles comes from the soil, plants and other contents of greenhouses do not allow to go out from the houses easily.
 Therefore, this trapping of heat or electromagnetic radiation raises the temperature inside the greenhouse.

 The gases that trapping heat or IR radiation spectrum come from earth atmosphere are called greenhouses gases in environmental chemistry or science.
 Carbon dioxide, methane, chlorofluorocarbon, ozone, nitrous oxide, hydrofluorocarbon, PFC, sulfur hexafluoride, water vapor, etc are the main gases for increasing global temperature.
 Hence the contribution to global warming of these greenhouse gases given below the table.

 |Nitrous oxide (N2O)||4-5%|